asbo8637/CSCI_3308_Fall2022_Group_Project_014-05/README.md

 # RottenBuffs

 ### Vision Statement
-To create an open platform where Boulder students and Faculty can publicly share diverse ideas and opinions of each other, and what others think about them as a social experiment
+To create an open platform where Boulder students can share their very valuable opinions on everything in the universe except each other.

 ### Application Description
-RottenBuffs is an application specifically designed to rate people.
-Rate your friends, famous people, teachers, and even complete strangers.
-Login with your buff email to completely trash or love others.
-The RottenBuffs app will provide functionality to leave ratings for other users as well as view the ratings on your account and any past ratings that you have left.
-Users will also be able to report any reviews that they believe to be inappropriate for the platform.
-A review includes a good or bad rating, as well as a description of the reasoning behind the review.
-Rating is displayed in the person’s profile page as a percentage of good reviews compared to total reviews, together with their profile picture and self made description.
+RottenBuffs is an application specifically designed to rate anything, but people.
+Rate pets, famous things(not people), concepts(eg the impending doom of us all), and even food.
+Login with your buff email to completely trash or love things.
+The RottenBuffs app will provide functionality to leave ratings and reviews for things.
+Users will also be able to report any reviews or posts that they believe to be inappropriate for the platform(ex: people).
+A review is one good or bad rating, as well as an optional description/comment.
-The website will include functionality to search for specific users to leave reviews for as well as a trending page which will display users who are currently popular on the platform.
+The website will include functionality to search for specific categories or things to leave reviews for as well as a trending page which will display things that are currently popular on the platform.
 There will be a my reviews page where the user’s own past reviews will be shown.

 ### Team Name
 PeoplePeople Inc. LLC CO Limited ®™.corp for profit nonprofit